What is a Kerberoasting attack?

 Identify privileged service accounts: While any account can be subject to a Kerberoasting attack, admin accounts remain the most vulnerable because they will grant attackers higher levels of access.
 Unfortunately, many organizations may not have full visibility into all existing privileged accounts, especially those that are old and unused.

 Organizations can utilize a tool like BloodHound to identify all privileged service accounts within their AD.
 The data gathered by BloodHound is stored in a neo4j database, which can be directly queried using Cipher query language.
 The two cipher queries shown below can help identify which service accounts are granted administrative privileges.
 The first query returns service accounts and sorts them by the number of hosts that have explicit or group-delegated local administrative privileges.
 The second query returns service accounts belonging to a specific Active Directory user group, which in this case is the Domain Admins group.
+To learn more about this tip, and

 Use MFA: Multifactor authentication (MFA) – a security tool that requires users to present more than one type of authentication to gain access to the system – is considered a highly effective way to prevent unauthorized access to a network or system, even if the attacker has real user credentials in hand.
 This is because access can only be granted to a user if they confirm their identity via a secondary method, such as a one-time security token sent via text, the use of an authenticator tool, and/or biometric verification.